Medical Malpractice Insurance Coverage

 It’s not like you have to pay $12,000 yearly until the statute of limitations runs.
 It’s just a one-time payment that covers the entire gap.
 Now, it is up to the physician how long a tail policy they get unless it’s dictated in the employment agreement how long it has to be.

-Some employment agreements will say it must either be an indefinite policy, meaning you’re just covered forever, and you don’t have to worry about it.
+Some employment agreements will say it must be an indefinite policy, meaning you’re covered forever and don’t have to worry about it.
 Or it needs to be at least three or five years long, or it covers the statute limitations in the state where you’re practicing.

-You need to look at the intimate details of the language for medical malpractice, or usually, it’s called professional liability insurance or something like that.
+You need to look at the intimate details of the language for medical malpractice, or usually; it’s called professional liability insurance or something like that.
 Because it will dictate how long it needs to be.
 Now, how long should it be?
-Well, even though it costs more, it makes sense to get a policy that covers you for the care you provide all of the time.
+Well, even though it costs more, getting a policy that covers you for the care you provide all the time makes sense.

 Any medical malpractice claim is when the patient either knows or should have known of the malpractice claim.
-There are some situations where there’s no way anyone could have known about the claim well past the statute of limitations.
+In some situations, there’s no way anyone could have known about the claim well past the statute of limitations.

 In short, it’s better to get the indefinite policy and not worry about it.
-It’s cheaper if it’s less; it’s just not worth it.
+It’s cheaper if it’s less and not worth it.
 As I said before, the policy’s language will dictate who has to pay for it.
 That’s something that you can negotiate.
 The physician can say, all right, well, I want you to pay for the tail.
 And then the employer could tell, no, we don’t want to.

-A couple of successful strategies we’ve used in the past is saying, “all right, well, what if you forgive a percentage of the tail cost over time?
-For instance, let’s say, all right, I’ll agree that you’ll forgive 25% of the tail cost every year I complete with you.
+A couple of successful strategies we’ve used in the past is saying, “All right, well, what if you forgive a percentage of the tail cost over time?
+For instance, let’s say, I’ll agree that you’ll forgive 25% of the tail cost every year I complete with you.
 Then each year, another 25%.”
 So, if I stay for four years, the employer will pay the entire amount of tail insurance.
-That’s one way some employers will be much more likely to agree than just saying it’s an all-or-nothing thing.
+That’s one way some employers will be much more likely to agree than just saying it’s all-or-nothing.